 Scouting Trip to São Paulo: What did Brazil offer?

 We took an initial trip to São Paulo for interviews and to do a survey / scouting trip.
 While my spouse was interviewing, I visited clothing stores, grocers and pharmacies to check food and product availability.
 I walked around the areas we would be spending a significant amount of our time.
-This may sound random, but when we moved around the US, we measured a city by the availability of raw milk.
-If raw milk was available, we would likely enjoy that city.
-It was a simple recipe: cities that outlawed raw milk would probably be all around too restrictive or us.
-We adopted a similar measurement when we started traveling internationally.
-Our broader recipe recognizes a maturing city that shows a willingness to evolve, change, and grow from a health, financial and environmental stance.
-We look for a diverse population; playful nightlife; foods available by the kilo; LBGTQ communities; green packaging; efforts to reduce styrofoam or plastic; chemical-free health & home products.
+Traveling to new places we measure cities by their willingness to evolve, change, and grow from a health, financial and environmental stance.
+We we will likely enjoy that city if we see a diverse population, foods available by the kilo, LBGTQ communities, green packaging efforts, raw milk, and natural health & home products.

 What one piece of advice would you give to someone that is relocating?